oliverturner/blog/src/pages/posts/mqs-in-js.md

 };
 ```

-Astro now pipes all our style rules through PostCSS, so now we can use the
+That's it: Astro now pipes all our style rules through PostCSS, meaning that now
-prefixed `breakpoints` in our (S)CSS:
+we can use the prefixed `breakpoints` in our (S)CSS.
+Here's a trivial example
+that changes an element's background colour based on the dimensions of the
+viewport:

 ```scss
 // src/styles/styles.scss